There are two main types of brain and spinal cord tumors:

 Unlike cancers that start in other parts of the body, tumors that start in the brain or spinal cord rarely spread to distant organs.
-Even so, tumors of the brain or spinal cord are rarely considered benign (non-cancerous).
+Even so, brain or spinal cord tumors are rarely considered benign (non-cancerous).
 They can still cause damage by growing and spreading into nearby areas, where they can destroy normal brain tissue.
 And unless they are completely removed or destroyed, most brain or spinal cord tumors will continue to grow and eventually be life-threatening.

 Gliomas are not a specific type of brain tumor.
-Glioma is a general term for a group of tumors that start in glial cells.
+Glioma is a general term for tumors that start in glial cells.
 A number of tumors can be considered gliomas, including:

 Astrocytomas are tumors that start in glial cells called astrocytes.
 About 2 out of 10 brain tumors are astrocytomas.

-Most astrocytomas can spread widely throughout the brain and blend with the normal brain tissue, which can make them very hard to remove by surgery.
+Most astrocytomas can spread widely throughout the brain and blend with the normal brain tissue, which can make them very hard to remove with surgery.
 Sometimes they spread along the cerebrospinal fluid (CSF) pathways.
 It is very rare for them to spread outside of the brain or spinal cord.

 Some (but not all) ependymomas can be removed completely and cured by surgery.
 But because they can spread along ependymal surfaces and CSF pathways, treating them can sometimes be difficult.
 Spinal cord ependymomas have the greatest chance of being cured with surgery, but treatment can cause side effects related to nerve damage.

 Meningiomas begin in the meninges, the layers of tissue that surround the outer part of the brain and spinal cord.
 Meningiomas account for about 1 out of 3 primary brain and spinal cord tumors.
-They are the most common brain tumors in adults (although strictly speaking, they are not actually brain tumors).
+They are the most common primary brain tumors in adults (although strictly speaking, they are not actually brain tumors).